-Application Note: When using BIS-BAC eTravel 2.1 cannot avert this threat in the context of the security policy defined in this ST.
+Application Note: When using BIS-BAC the TOE cannot avert this threat in the context of the security policy defined in this ST.

 Application Note: MRZ is printed and CAN is printed or stuck on the travel document.
-Please note that neither CAN nor MRZ effectively represent secrets, but are restricted-revealable, OE.Travel Document Holder.
+Please note that neither CAN nor MRZ effectively represent secrets, but are restricted-revealable, cf. OE.Travel_Document_Holder.